andrewjmead/wpsites/README.md

 Every option can be set in one of two places.
 You can set it inside of `defaults` to serve as a default for all site templates, or you can set it inside of a site template in `templates` to have it be specific to just one template

+Reorder these by most likley to be customizes.
+Themes and plugins first.

 ### WordPress version

 Option: `wordpress_version`